-Virginia’s inadequate ethics regime is reflected in its showing in two recent reports by the Coalition for Integrity.The state scored in the bottom ten of the S.W.A.M.P.
-Index, an analysis of laws and regulations related to ethics issues.Virginia fared poorly due to its lack of ethics enforcement powers, lack of protections from removal of ethics agency members and weak financial disclosure laws.
+Virginia’s inadequate system of transparency is reflected in two recent reports by the Coalition for Integrity.The state scored in the bottom ten of the S.W.A.M.P.
+Index, an analysis of laws and regulations related to transparency and accountability.